 Start your day with this healthy Apple Cinnamon Oatmeal.
 Tender cinnamon apples and creamy oatmeal sweetened with maple syrup.
 Options to make overnight oats or cook on the stovetop.

-Hi, friends!
-I hope your year is off to a great start!
-Our school/work schedules are back in full swing after the holidays, which means we need easy breakfasts for busy mornings.
-This Apple Cinnamon Oatmeal is one of our faves.
+If you’re in need of easy breakfasts for busy mornings this Apple Cinnamon Oatmeal is about to be one of your new faves.
 Bonus: This recipe is refined sugar free and filled with whole foods.
 It’s the perfect way to start the day!